Dining Out at Restaurants in Jakarta

 At the other end of the scale from those world class restaurants, are the gerobak/kakilima carts that roam the city selling local fare.
 Their approach is heralded by a specific sound for each food item, be it the ting-ting of a spoon on a bowl, the tock-tock of a stick on a block of wood or the whistle of a steam kettle.
-Food from a gerobak is often a preference with Indonesians and provides a great mid-morning snack or meal.
+Food from a gerobak is often a preference with Indonesians and provides a great mid-morning or afternoon snack or even a meal.

 In general, it is only suggested to eat from these food carts, if the food cart is serving dishes that are thoroughly cooked on the spot, to help prevent food-borne illnesses.
 It would be advised, to provide your own dishes and silverware as the food vendor's dishes are washed in a single bucket of water over and over again throughout the day.